BAAI

 People

-- Zhang Hongjiang — Founder & Chairman (formerly Microsoft Research Asia (co-founder); Kingsoft CEO)
+- Zhang Hongjiang (张宏江) Google ScholarWikipedia — Founder & Chairman (formerly Microsoft Research Asia (co-founder, Asst Managing Director); Kingsoft (CEO 2011-2016); Microsoft Distinguished Scientist (2010))

 - Xinlong Wang OpenReview — Core Researcher (Emu series)